 The Water Resource Development Act bill (the "WRDA"), which authorizes new projects and makes policy changes that will make natural infrastructure and beneficial use of dredged material more common, was included in the Consolidated Appropriations Act 2021 signed into law on December 27, 2020.
 This continues the trend of WRDA legislation in each session of Congress since 2014.
 The legislation provides access to the \$9.3 billion in unspent HMTF tax collections, establishes a funds distribution process for HMTF funding and approves projects to proceed to construction.
+In July 2022, the Senate passed their version of the Water Resources Development Act 2022 ("the WRDA 2022") which includes legislation that authorizes about \$25 billion to help finance 20 new or modified Corps projects for flood and hurricane protection, dredging, ecosystem restoration and other construction projects.
+Since the House also passed their version recently, the legislation is expected to be conferenced and signed into law by the President in short order.
+If this timeline is adhered to, it will be the earliest passage of this legislation in recent history.
+In addition, in July 2022, both the Senate and House passed their respective fiscal year 2023 Corps budget proposals.
+The Senate's proposal was \$8.7 billion in funding and House's proposal was \$8.9 billion.
+Prior to sending to the President for his signature, the House and Senate will meet to agree on a final amount, which will likely be another record budget for the Corps.

-The Company has one operating segment which is also the Company's one reportable segment and reporting unit.
+The Company has one operating segment, which is also the Company's one reportable segment and reporting unit.

-The Company's vessels are subject to periodic dry dock inspections to verify that the vessels have been maintained in accordance with the rules of the U.S. Coast Guard and the American Bureau of Shipping ("ABS") and that recommended repairs have been satisfactorily completed.
-Dry dock frequency is a statutory requirement mandated by the U.S. Coast Guard and the ABS.
-The Company's vessels dry-dock every two to three years or every five years, depending on the vessel type and also on an as-needed basis for occasional unscheduled repairs.
-The Company experienced two dry dock inspections in the first quarter of 2022.
-One vessel remained in dry dock at quarter end with the expectation of returning to work in the second quarter.
+The Company's vessels are subject to periodic regulatory dry dock inspections to verify that the vessels have been maintained in accordance with the rules of the U.S. Coast Guard and the American Bureau of Shipping ("ABS") and that recommended repairs have been satisfactorily completed.
+Regulatory dry dock frequency is a statutory requirement mandated by the U.S. Coast Guard and the ABS.
+The Company's vessels undergo regulatory dry-docks every two to three years or every five years, depending on the vessel type and may also go into dry dock on an as-needed basis for upgrades, maintenance and repairs.
+The Company experienced regulatory dry dock inspections on two dredges in the second quarter of 2022.
+An additional dredge was in dry dock for emissions testing.
+One vessel remained in regulatory dry dock at quarter end with the expectation of completing its dry dock in the third quarter.